Quantum-Si price target lowered to $1 from $1.50 at Canaccord

-Canaccord lowered the firm’s price target on Quantum-Si (QSI) to $1 from $1.50 and keeps a Hold rating on the shares after Q3 earnings.
-Placements of QSI’s Platinum protein sequencer were modestly below the firm’s expectations, but the company remains confident it can drive consistent expansion in adoption levels over time.
-Canaccord added that the valuation upside will be “limited” until Quantum-Si drives higher levels of adoption over time.
+Canaccord lowered the firm’s price target on Quantum-Si (QSI) to $1 from $1.50 and keeps a Hold rating on the shares.
+The firm noted the announced 3Q24 results and provided a business update.
+Placements of QSI’s Platinum protein sequencer were modestly below our expectations.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>